 If you are lucky enough; you will never have to depend on an emergency radio for survival.
 However, as a prepper it is better to be safe than sorry; communication is one of the top priorities during an emergency event or a fight for survival.

-The best emergency radio are the ones that give you multiple power source options and reliable radio frequencies no matter the situation.
+The best emergency radio for preppers are the ones that give you multiple power source options and reliable radio frequencies no matter the situation.
 Mainly for you to stay updated with alerts and warnings, to keep you and your loved ones safe.

 Prepper's also want to include as many qualities as possible, that makes it an essential pick to keep as apart of your survival bug out bag for emergencies.